-If it takes increasingly more effort and ingenuity to drive traffic past your “saturation point”, then your time, energy and other resources could be better spent on tasks with a greater return.
-Other areas of the business, or new projects, for example.
+If it takes increasingly more effort and ingenuity to leap past your “saturation point”, then your time, energy and other resources could be better spent on tasks with a greater return; other areas of the business, or new projects, for example.

 I find that as a writer and affiliate marketer I need to be increasingly innovative and original to achieve a long-term upturn in traffic.
-So when I’m out of fresh ideas, I’ll make it a priority to seek “low hanging fruit” elsewhere; doing whatever I feel is most productive.
+So when I’m out of fresh ideas, I’ll make it a priority to seek lower hanging fruit elsewhere; whatever I feel has the most upside.

-No niche will continue to grow exponentially, forever.
-So once you’ve explored all marketing avenues for your product/service, ask yourself:
+No niche site will continue to grow exponentially, forever.
+So once you’ve explored several marketing avenues for your product/service, ask yourself:

 - What more can I do to improve traffic?

-- How much more traffic can I realistically drive from this niche?
+- How much more traffic can I realistically drive?

-- Is it cost-effective to devote additional time, effort or spend on marketing, or am I better off focusing my efforts elsewhere?
+- Is it cost-effective to devote additional time, effort or money on marketing, or am I better off focusing my efforts elsewhere?

-Remember that you can’t be entirely sure how Google will rank your website in the future.
-You might get back-links from very credible sources, and your rankings shoot up.
-You could go viral on social media.
-Or, on the other hand you could drop off the face of the earth…
+Keep in mind that you can’t be entirely sure how Google will rank your website both now and in the future.
+You might get back-links from very credible sources, causing your search rankings to shoot up.
+You could go viral on social media, and your website becomes an enormous hit…

 Make the most of SEO opportunities.
-Hedge your bets by diversifying your content and exploring new marketing channels.
-And all the while, prey that the “Google Gods” turn on that big old tap for you.
+Hedge your bets by diversifying your content/services and exploring different marketing channels.
+And all the while, prey that the “Google Gods” eventually turn on that big old tap for you.